zhangyunhao116/zmail/README.md

 ```

-If SMTP and POP are working correctly,the function will return True,else return Fasle.
+If SMTP and POP are working correctly, the function will return True, else return Fasle.

 ### Send your mail